csasl/yoga_app/README.md

 **Description of Project**

-The primary purpose of the app will be to enable users to browse yoga and pilates poses, view the pose description and add it to a list of poses to create a personalized yoga sequence.
-The poses will be categorized by stage of workout: breathing, warm-up, main and warm-down and will be given a difficulty ranking.
-The target audience for the application is people who currently practice or are interested in starting a yoga or pilates practice.
+The primary purpose of the app will be to enable users to browse yoga poses, view the pose description and add it to a list of poses to create a personalized yoga sequence.
+The poses will be categorized by stage of workout: breathing, warm-up, main and warm-down.
+The target audience for the application is people who currently practice or are interested in starting a yoga practice.
  This project is of particular interest to me because I practice yoga regularly and know that it can be intimidating to start of with and may be difficult to make time to practice.
-This application would enable users to customize their routine based on the amount of time they have available and by level of difficulty.
+ This application would enable users to customize their routine based on the amount of time they have available.

 ##User Stories